awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-launchtemplatedata-instancerequirements.md

 + For instance types with NVIDIA M60 GPUs, specify `m60`\.
 + For instance types with AMD Radeon Pro V520 GPUs, specify `radeon-pro-v520`\.
 + For instance types with Xilinx VU9P FPGAs, specify `vu9p`\.
++ For instance types with AWS Inferentia chips, specify `inferentia`\.
++ For instance types with NVIDIA GRID K520 GPUs, specify `k520`\.
 Default: Any accelerator
 *Required*: No
 *Type*: List of String